Brian Souter: Honours and awards

-In 1989 Souter received an award from the Scottish Business Achievement Award Trust.

-In 1997 he was granted an honorary degree from Strathclyde University.
+In 1997 Souter was granted an honorary degree from Strathclyde University.

 In 1998 he was awarded the Scottish Entrepreneur Award.

 In 1999 he received his second honorary degree, from Abertay University.

 In 2004 he was honoured with the Businessman of the Year award at the Insider Elite Awards.

 In 2008 he was given a Special Recognition Award for services to the bus industry.

 In June 2010 he was given a Special Career Service Award at the "Talent In Mobility" Awards, part of the European Mobility Exhibition held in Paris for the public transport industry.

 In October 2010 he was awarded the Ernst & Young UK Master Entrepreneur of the Year.

 In 2011 he was presented with an outstanding achievement award at the 2011 Perthshire Chamber of Commerce Business Star Awards.

 On 18 April 2012 he was inducted into the British Travel and Hospitality Industry Hall of Fame, the first public transport entrepreneur to receive the honour.

 Knighthood

 Souter was knighted in the 2011 Birthday Honours for services to transport and the voluntary sector.
 This proved controversial, and was criticised by Scottish Labour MP Cathy Jamieson, who suggested a link between the knighthood and the large amounts of money he has donated to the Scottish National Party.
 In a public statement, Jamieson said: "The First Minister and his party must look seriously at the relationship they have developed with wealthy individuals handing them large sums of cash.
 The public will rightly be asking what's next on Mr Souter's shopping list?"
 Salmond denied any wrongdoing in the matter and referred himself for investigation after calls for a probe by Scottish MP Jim Sheridan.
 An independent report, conducted by Lord Fraser of Carmyllie, cleared Salmond of any wrongdoing, asserting that "There appears to me to have been no breach of the ministerial code by Alex Salmond as First Minister and he should be wholly exonerated of any breach."

-Souter's knighthood was also criticised by gay rights campaigners, who felt that the honour was insulting to the gay community and was effectively rewarding homophobia, given Souter's past campaigning.
-A petition to have the knighthood withdrawn received 5000 signatures by July 2011.
+Souter's knighthood was also criticised by some gay rights campaigners, who felt that the honour was insulting to the gay community and was effectively rewarding homophobia, given Souter's past campaigning.
+A petition to have the knighthood withdrawn received 5,000 signatures by July 2011.

 Personal life

 In 1998, Souter described English Northerners (who make up a considerable proportion of his customers) as "the beer-drinking, chip-eating, council house-dwelling, old Labour-voting masses."

 Souter lives in Perth, Scotland with his wife and four children.
-He is a member of the Church of the Nazarene, and attends Trinity Church of the Nazarene in Perth,.
+He is a member of the Church of the Nazarene, and attends Trinity Church of the Nazarene in Perth.